 - Locate your business on a brownfield.
-MN Brownfields has info on financial resources, common obstacles, and how to get started on land recycling.
-The Minnesota Brownfields Resource Guide collects information on loans and grants for cleaning up industrial properties.
+Minnesota Brownfields has info on financial resources, common obstacles, and how to get started on land recycling and cleaning up industrial properties.

 - Incorporate green building practices and green building products, especially reused or reclaimed materials, fixtures, and furniture.